 Subpart VI – SPIL Comparison and Updates, Other Accomplishments and Challenges

-Section 704(m)(4) of the Act; 34 CFR 76.140
+Section 704(n) of the Act

 Section A – Comparison of Reporting Year Activities with the SPIL

 Item 1 – Comparison with SPIL goals and objectives

 Describe progress made in achieving the objectives and goals outlined in the most recently approved SPIL.
 Discuss goals achieved and/or in progress as well as barriers encountered.